Follow In The Country on Twitter

 Dealing with HVX Infected Plants

 Hosta Virus X infected plants will not recover, so they must be prevented from spreading the disease to healthy hostas.
 If you have a virus infected hosta in your garden, it should be destroyed immediately to prevent the virus from spreading to neighboring plants.
 Dig up the plant and send it to the landfill or burn it.
-Hosta Virus X can not survive in the soil, so as soon as the infected roots remaining in the garden have decomposed, you can safely plant another hosta in the same location.

 Hosta Virus X and Nurseries

 Retail nurseries are in an especially vulnerable situation.
 They often cut off bad leaves and scapes which puts them at high risk for infecting the rest of their stock.
 It would be a wise precaution to avoid cutting plants that came from suspected varieties and suppliers.
-Quarantining these plants in an isolated area for a year will allow time for symptoms to appear.
+Quarantining these plants in an isolated area for at least a year will allow time for symptoms to appear.

 Help Spread the Word About Hosta Virus X